Ozzie Albies Player Props: Braves vs. Brewers

 Ozzie Albies At The Plate

-- He ranks 72nd in batting average, 100th in on base percentage, and 23rd in slugging among qualified hitters in MLB.
+- He ranks 81st in batting average, 100th in on base percentage, and 25th in slugging among the qualifying hitters in MLB action.

-- Albies has reached base via a hit in 63 games this year (of 96 played), and had multiple hits in 24 of those games.
+- Albies has picked up a hit in 63 of 97 games this year, with multiple hits 24 times.

-- Albies has had at least one RBI in 38.5% of his games this year (37 of 96), with more than one RBI 19 times (19.8%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- Albies has driven home a run in 37 games this year (38.1%), including more than one RBI in 19.6% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.